release-engineering/pom-manipulation-ext/guide/dep-manip.md

     mvn install -DdependencyOverride.junit:junit@*=4.10-rebuild-1,+slf4j:slf4j

-will, as per above, apply the explicit 4.10-rebuild-10 version to the junit:junit dependency but also add an exclusion e.g.
+will, as per above, apply the explicit 4.10-rebuild-10 version to the junit:junit dependency but also add an exclusion e.g.,
 ```xml
 <dependency>
   <groupId>junit</groupId>